fullStacker76/Django-201/README.md

 added to the posts.
 Generic sign in/ sign up templates replaced by custom.
 Password reset implemented as well.

 # Post Feds
-Originally, once a you follow a user, you are limited to only the following user feeds.
+Once logged in user follows another user, you are limited to only the following that user's feeds.
 With that you are unable to select to follow other users.
-After update, additinal feeds are added so that the selection for another user can be applied from the additonal feeds list.
+After update, additinal feeds are added so the selection for another user can be applied from the additonal feeds list.